arturoharker/Colombia-covid-policy/Index_methodology.md

 These indices are for evaluating the number of economic measures in order to face the consequences of the pandemic.
 Some are oriented towards the citizens and some are oriented in budget movements in order to strengthen the Government response.
 ### Applicability
 #### Economic Support
 XXX.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
-Being 0 no policies adopted and 100 al of the policies adopted.}
+Being 0 no policies adopted and 100 al of the policies adopted.

 To see the policies that compose the index, clich here.
 (LINK)
 #### Budget Adjustment
 XXX.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
-Being 0 no policies adopted and 100 al of the policies adopted.}
+Being 0 no policies adopted and 100 al of the policies adopted.

 To see the policies that compose the index, clich here.
 (LINK)